DavideOnano/dust-journey/README.md

 ## Web demo
 A WebGL/Three.js port that mirrors the iOS prototype lives in `web/`.
+## Web demo
+A WebGL/Three.js port that mirrors the iOS prototype lives in `web/`.

 - **Sandbox (publish-ready)**: deploy the `web` folder to GitHub Pages/Netlify/Codesandbox and use the published URL for embedding.
 For GitHub Pages after pushing this branch, enable Pages on the main branch with `/web` as the source; the resulting URL will look like:<br>
   `https://<your-github-username>.github.io/dust-journey/web/`